What is Structured Note?

 The utility of Structured Note is debatable because, with the development in financial markets, there are very few instruments where investors can not take exposure directly.
 Structured Debt may, though, at times offer attractive investment opportunities.
 Investing in them is more of an art because not all of these instruments are investable.
 A little bit of due diligence can make these investments a work of skill rather than a work of pure luck.

 There is also rampant misselling in these products because most investors rely on advisors’ who collect hefty fees from sales of these products.
 Investors should consult their independent advisors for the right advice about investing in these products.

 This is a guide to the Structured Note.
-Here we discuss how does the structured Not Works? along with the risk factors, example as well as advantages and disadvantages.
+Here we discuss how does the structured Not Works? along with the risk factors, examples as well as advantages and disadvantages.
 You may also look at the following articles to learn more –